Stella-Nthenya/am-qa-lead-test/README.md

    vendor/bin/codecept run acceptance
    ```

-✅ Make sure your Chrome browser is installed and the ChromeDriver version matches your browser version.
+Note: Make sure your Chrome browser is installed and the ChromeDriver version matches your browser version.
 You can download it from https://chromedriver.chromium.org/downloads.

 ## 🧹 Clean Repo Notes